Source: http://bit.ly/2aZZqMv Photographer: George Seielstad

 Paricutin Mount Erebus Kelimutu

-The lava of this stratovolcano also has an extraordinarily low silica content.
+It’s the lava itself that ranks as its most unique structure, however.
+This stratovolcano produces eruptions with an incredibly low silica content.
 Its composition consists of more than 50% carbonate, even though this compound rarely appears on the earth’s surface.

+The mighty Ol Doinyo Lengai has much to offer.
+It plays a vital role in the overall health of the surrounding ecosystem.
 Its unique lava actually breaks down quickly when it rains.
-The resulting runoff has helped lead to the remarkable verdure of the region.
+The resulting runoff has helped lead to the remarkable verdure of the entire region.

-Ol Doinyo Lengai is also quite important to research.
-Carbonatite, which it produces, is invaluable to the study of rare earth elements.
-This site is the only actively producing source of these elements.
+It’s importance doesn’t end there, though.
+That’s true since it’s also quite important to research.
+Carbonatite, which it produces, remains invaluable to the study of rare earth elements.
+This site represents the only actively producing source of these elements.

 Geological Marvels Sharing Its Range